 All plants naturally take carbon dioxide from the atmosphere and transfer it to the soil through the process of photosynthesis.
 It’s how trees and other plants provide our atmosphere with oxygen.
 In farm fields, soil carbon also comes from plant matter like roots or crop residues (corn stalks, husks) that are left on the field.

 With 38 percent of the global land surface taken up by agriculture, we need to incorporate regenerative agriculture and soil health practices when we raise our field crops to increase carbon storage within the soil ecosystem.
+It’s the most efficient way to get more yield from every acre we plant.
 Here’s how photosynthesis puts carbon into the soil:

 Plants complete this process naturally—however, conventional agricultural practices like overuse of herbicides and fungicides, monocropping, or tillage can upset the delicate balance of the microecosystem responsible for locking carbon in the soil system.
 That’s where regenerative agriculture comes in.